JvanKatwijk/terminal-DAB-xxx/README.md

 	services.
 The "current" service is marked by an asterisks.
 	The up- and down arrows can be used to scan through the list.

+	After a channel change - and after the start up, the first service in the service list is marked.
+Select it by typing return.

 	scanning though either the full list of channels in Band III or through a user defined list of channels.
 	If no user defined list is specified, the channels in Band III